mpyne-navy/dsb-report/dsb-report.md

 enough.
 Other candidate languages have many more deficiencies than Ada with respect to the DoD’s needs.

 ### Ada is admittedly complex.
-This complexity has contributed significantly to the slow maturation of the language and of its compilers and tools. {#ada-is-admittedly-complex.-this-complexity-has-contributed-significantly-to-the-slow-maturation-of-the-language-and-of-its-compilers-and-tools. .unnumbered}
+This complexity has contributed significantly to the slow maturation of the language and of its compilers and tools.

 Enough Ada compilers now exist to demonstrate they can be built.
 Because of language complexity, current compilers execute slowly in comparison